katjatuma/katjatuma.github.io/index.md

 </p>

 <ul style="text-align: left;">
-<li> Security and Safety Engineering, taught by Fabio Massacci to BSc of CS </li>
 <li> Security Experiments and Measures, taught by Fabio Massacci to MSc of Computer Security </li>
 <li> Guest lecture in the M.Sc course Software Oriented Design (405061) coordinated and taught by <a href="http://patricialago.nl">Patricia Lago</a> from the Software and Sustainability (S2) research group. </li>
 </ul>